ece-231l-fall-2019/week-1-github-SteelMatrix/hello.md

 ## A little about me
 Hello!
 My name is John, and I am studying for computer engineering.
 I am originally from New Orleans, Louisiana.
 I moved here in 2005, evacuating from Hurricane Katrina, and have lived here since then.
 ## What I hope to get from this class
 In this class, I am hoping to become more fluent in the C++ programming language.
 I have programmed some in C++, but I am not skilled at all in the language.
-I am much more effective in programming in other languages, but taking this course will help me learn another.
+Taking this course will help me learn another programming language.
 ## My current programming skill
 I currently know (but am *still* learning) the following languages:
 * Assembly